Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Self-supervised Training Data Collection

 The generation algorithm must: i) deal with dirty tables; ii) sample to avoid generating humongous training datasets when the number of tables in the input is large.
 We first explain the strategy to deal with these two challenges and then present the algorithm.

-\mypar{Dealing with dirty data} Dirty tables will contain missing column names, and cell values with too long (outlier) text, that may result from incorrect parsing (such as when tables are automatically crawled from the web, as in webtables \cite{cafarella2008webtables} and NQ-Tables \cite{herzig2021open}.
+\mypar{Dealing with dirty data} Dirty tables in our context are those that become hard to generate SQLs from.
+They include those with missing column names and cell values with too long text.
+They are common in open data repositories~\cite{cafarella2008webtables, herzig2021open} and even enterprise scenarios.
 A cell with too long text is a problem when translating from SQLs to questions because the translation model we are using allows 200-300 words at most as input.
-The algorithm identifies too long text using the inter-quartile range (IQR) of the cell length and discarding any cells longer than $Q3 + 1.5 (Q3 - Q1)$, where $Q1$ and $Q3$ are the first and third quartiles, respectively.
-IQR is a simple yet robust way of detecting outliers \cite{peter2021srm}.
-When generating SQLs, the algorithm also ignores columns without header names because the translation model asks for a relationship as input and the column name is the only option we have.
+Cells with text longer than $Q3 + 1.5 (Q3 - Q1)$, where $Q1$ and $Q3$ are the first and third quartiles of the distribution of text length, are discarded.
+When generating SQLs, the algorithm ignores columns without header names because the translation model asks for a relationship as input and the column name is the only option we have.
+Alternatively we can recover the headers using similarity search \cite{harmouch2021relational}.

 \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont} \SetKwComment{Comment}{//}{}